wilsonmar/wilsonmar.github.io/_posts/2016-05-15-azure-cloud-powershell.md

 To specify a carriage return and new line, instead of the <tt>\n</tt> on Linux, on PowerShell we use the back-tick key in <tt>`r`n</tt>.

-I use that to customize my PowerShell prompt to be at the same location every time.
+I use that to <a target="_blank" href="https://docs.microsoft.com/en-us/powershell/module/microsoft.powershell.core/about/about_profiles?view=powershell-7.1">customize my PowerShell prompt</a> to be at the same location every time.

 1. There are <a target="_blank" href="https://docs.microsoft.com/en-us/powershell/module/microsoft.powershell.core/about/about_profiles?view=powershell-7.1"">several profile .ps1 files</a>.
 For a list of them, within PowerShell: